-I have been writing Wills and Estate Planning up in Scotland for over six years following a 30 year career in the hospitality industry where I always prided myself on giving great customer service.
+I have been writing Wills and Estate Planning up in Scotland for over thirteen years following a 30+ year career in the hospitality industry where I always prided myself on giving great customer service.
 I have brought this over into the people facing Willwriting profession.

-I have a passion for helping people and am always very gratified when clients say I have put their minds at rest and given them a clear understanding.
+I have a passion for helping people and am always very gratified when clients say I have put their minds at rest and given them a clear understanding and solution.

 My professional career began as a Chartered Management Accountant in manufacturing and we all know where that industry went - overseas.
 Fortunately for me the migration to Willwriting and estate planning has been a logical one having strong analytical skills to fall back on.
 Starting any new career or venture is an uphill battle and after three years of running my own company I can see the light, in fact it has been a thrilling life changing experience!
 As a newbie, I understand the challenges new members face and still have a way to go myself if I am to catch up with some of the more experienced members.
 Seeing the effort that goes on behind the scenes as a Council member has been an eye opener that makes me proud to be able to make a contribution to its integrity and future.

 I started The Will Writing Company in 1990.
 Our firm has had a member representative of the Institute since its inception in 1991 and I personally joined in 1998.